 Choosing The Best Food For Our Dogs

 This article will tell you all about the food I tested and what I personally feed my own dogs.
 I have tested dog food since 2006 and have come up with what I believe is the best in each category.
 These include Dry Food (Kibble), Wet Cooked Food.
 Cold Pressed and Raw Feeding.
 You can make an informed decision on what to feed your own dogs.
 What do I feed my lot?
 Fish4Dogs and Bella and Duke.
-I have recently opened my own specialised Dog Store in East Sheen South West London.
-I will be stocking some of the brands I have recommended here that include Raw and Kibble So I will be selling Bella a Duke, Paleo Ridge and Fish 4 Dogs
+I have recently opened my own specialised natural Dog Store in Hampton Hill.
+I will be stocking some of the brands I have recommended there, that will include Raw and Kibble So I will be selling Bella a Duke, Paleo Ridge and Fish 4 Dogs

 Different Types of Dog Food: When it comes to dog food, there are more bones of contention than you can shake a stick at. (all puns intended) There are dozens of brands of dog food and many ways of feeding.
 All claim to take the high ground.